igoravl/TfsCmdlets/README.md

 #### Full installer (MSI-based)

-The full installer will install the module files to the Program Files folder in your computer, make the module available to PowerShell and create the **Team Foundation Server Shell** icon in the Start Menu.
+The full installer will install the module files to the Program Files folder in your computer, make the module available to PowerShell and create the **Azure DevOps Shell** icon in the Start Menu.

 **To install the full installer**: